S-W-Leong/TouchNoGo-finhack/focus-spec-plan-v1.md

 ### Important relational notes

+- do not force a database before the demo needs one
 - `case_prompts.case_id` is one-to-many to support resend or retry history
 - `prompt_events` stores Twilio delivery transitions separately from the current prompt row
 - `llm_runs` stores request purpose, model, token usage, latency, and linked case